+Place hold 3.3.020

+Chapter conn

-Chapter 3.3 applies to new development and changes in land use necessitating a new or modified street connection.
+st Chapter 3.3 applies to new development and changes in land use necessitating a new or modified street connection.
 Except where the standards of a roadway authority other than the City supersede City standards, Chapter 3.3 applies to all connections to a street, and to driveways and walkways.
-The Planning Commission, through a Type III procedure, may grant adjustments to Chapter 3.2, pursuant to the criteria of Chapter 4.7 Adjustments and Variances.
+The City decision-making body, through a Type III procedure, may grant adjustments to Chapter 3.2, pursuant to the criteria of Chapter 4.7 Adjustments and Variances.
 For street improvement requirements, refer to Section 3.6.020.